Comparison of health coaching service offers

 |twelve online modules of 2.5 hours each||$5000 – one-time or payment plan||low phenol, low amine, low salicylate, FODMAPS, low glutamate, low histamine, low oxalate, details||simpler to apply, start with digestion by the individual|

+Listed on the New York Stock Exchange (WW), they have been offering their services for sixty years.
 Their satisfied customers describe the group interaction as a desirable part of their offer.
-This is reason to include group calls and a forum with any offer of workshops.
+This is a reason to include conference calls and an online forum with any offer of similar, health-oriented workshops.

 Their digital offer includes an app (to count “smart points”), the ww dot com website, workshops, and events.
 They refer to their green, blue, and purple plans, depending on the number of “smart points” in the “budget”.
 For their Belgian customers, they offer French- and Dutch-language versions of their website.
-After sixty years in business, most of their revenue is now from various online subscriptions for digital products, with an option for online workshops.
 They offer prepaid quarterly and annual subscriptions and also monthly pay-as-you-go (cancel anytime) subscriptions.
 Their prices are twenty-two to forty-five dollars per month.
-On their website, they quote prices per week.
-In their 10-K, they report “total paid weeks”.
-This info. is from the 10-K.

-Their latest offer is called myWW+, an enhancement that they claim is based on the “science”, but what science?
+Their latest offer is called myWW+, an enhancement claimed to be based on the “science”, but what science?
 They promote the calorie theory.
 They put foods in color-coded categories, green, purple, or blue.
 They pay lip service to personalization, but their method is not transparent.
 They link to other health service providers, such as “mindfulness” and meditation services.

 For the digital + workshops level members, they offer workshops of thirty to forty-five minutes, both online and in person.
-The recent political situation has shifted the demand for more workshops online, of course.
 Face-to-face interaction is a cornerstone of the workshops.
 Coaches solicit members to describe their experiences.

-They also sell snacks, bars, cookbooks, and kitchen tools online.
+About ten percent of their revenue is from selling snacks, bars, cookbooks, and kitchen tools online.
 They license their trademark to promote other food, beverages, and related consumer products and services.
-Their previous owner, Kraft Heinz, as part of the spinoff in 1999, has a perpetual, royalty-free license to use their trademark in some categories.
+Their previous owner, Kraft Heinz, as part of a spinoff in 1999, has a perpetual, royalty-free license to use their trademark in some categories.
 Heinz originally made ketchup from rotten tomatoes, sugar, salt, and vinegar.